 Fossil fuels have been the mainstay of the heating industry for generations, so the practical implications of retraining an entire industry are huge.
-Approximately 100,000 heating engineers will need to up-skill to design, install and maintain either hydrogen powered boilers or heat pump technology.
+Heating engineers will need to up-skill to design, install and maintain either hydrogen-powered boilers or heat pump technology.
+Additionally, professionals will also need to be aware of the whole home energy efficiency measures that will need to be taken to ensure systems work effectively and efficiently.